RajatKashyp/MyWallSt-Interview/README.md

 6. Unit Tests - junit:junit:4.12, com.nhaarman.mockitokotlin2:mockito-kotlin:2.2.0, com.nhaarman:mockito-kotlin-kt1.1:1.5.0

 ### How to run code?
-1. Create your own project in Kotlin.
+01. Create your own project in Kotlin.
+02. Copy InterfaceNasaAPI.kt, ListRecyxlerAdapter.kt, MainActivity.kt and MapsActivity.kt
+files in app/src/main/Java/your_package_name/ui
+03. Copy Geolocation.kt, MeteorsApiResponse.kt, MeteorsAPIRespinseItem.kt, Extensions.kt
-2. Copy all .kt files in app/src/main/Java/your_package_name/main
+files in app/src/main/Java/your_package_name/data_payload.
-3. Use you own build.gradle and copy contents from here.
+04. Use you own build.gradle and copy contents from here.
-4. Use your own Manifest.xml and copy contents from here.
+05. Use your own Manifest.xml and copy contents from here.
-5. Copy strings.xml, colors.xml and styles.xml in values package of your project.
+06. Copy strings.xml, colors.xml and styles.xml in values package of your project.
-6. Add .PNG image background file
+07. Copy .PNG image background file in mipmap package of your project
+08. Copy list_item_bg.xml in drawable package of your project
-7. Copy all layout XML files under app/src/main/res/layouts
+09. Copy all layout XML files under app/src/main/res/layout
-8. Copy ResponseUnitTest.kt under app/src/main/tests/java
+10. Copy ResponseUnitTest.kt under app/src/test/java/your_package_name

 *I have also made a Trello Board for task management.
 Please feel free to check this out!*
  - https://trello.com/b/4eXepHS6/mywallstinterview